4 Kochs took genes, money in different directions

 And what of Bill and Freddie — the other Koch brother and the other other Koch brother?

-"Financially, we probably made a bad deal," Bill says, then adds: "In my life, I'm happier than I ever have been when I was working at Koch Industries.
-I'm my own person."
+"Financially, we probably made a bad deal," Bill says, then quickly adds: "In my life, I'm happier than I ever have been when I was working at Koch Industries.
+I'm my own person.
+I do things that I love.
+I take chances."

-Today, he runs his own energy company, Oxbow Carbon LLC and ranks 122nd on Forbes' richest-people list.
-He's stopped collecting artwork because he's "run out of wall space."
-But he's still suing people, spending more than $25 million on lawsuits against dealers he's accused of selling fake wine.
+Today, the 74-year-old Bill runs his own energy company, Oxbow Carbon LLC, ranks 122nd on Forbes' richest-people list, and has stopped collecting artwork because he's "run out of wall-space."
+But he's still suing people, spending more than $25 million on lawsuits against a "hit list" of dealers he's accused of selling fake wine.

-Freddie, who turns 81 on Tuesday, loves restoring castles and historical houses.
+What about Freddie?
+The oldest brother, who turns 81 on Tuesday, loves restoring castles and historical houses.
+His whereabouts at any given time are unknown.

 Follow Nancy Benac on Twitter at http://twitter.com/nbenac